 If you think your info has been compromised, here’s how to protect yourself.

-Call one of the credit bureaus.
-That’s Experian, TransUnion or Equifax.
-Ask them to put a fraud alert on your account.
-(Like a game of telephone, the one you call will tell the others.)
-This alert shows future lenders that you’re on the lookout for potential identity fraud.
-So they should be careful before approving new loans or credit card applications in your name.
-Setting up an alert also gives you free access to your credit report.
-If you see something fishy there, say something.
+Send up a red flag.
+Ask one of the credit bureaus (hint: Experian, TransUnion, or Equifax) to put a fraud alert on your account.
+The one you call will tell the others.
+And the alert will tell all future lenders that you’re on the lookout for potential identity fraud.
+So they should be extra careful before approving new loans or credit cards in your name.
+Plus, setting up an alert gives you free access to your credit report.
+If you see something, say something.

-Retire ‘yourpetsname123’ as your go-to ASAP.
+Retire ‘yourpetsname123’ as your go-to.
 It had to happen sometime.
 While you’re at it, switch up the answers to any site security questions.
 Because honesty can be a bad policy here.
 Things like your birthday, mom’s maiden name or an old street address can be Googled or found on social media.
 Pro tip: to really throw hackers off, use wrong, hard-to-guess answers (the kind with random characters and numbers).
-Just don’t forget what you wrote later.
+Just don’t forget them yourself.